dokwork/lualine-ex/README.md

 git worktree:

   - `changed` means that at least one uncommitted change exists;
-  - `commited` means that everything is committed, and no one tracked file is changed;
+  - `committed` means that everything is committed, and no one tracked file is changed;
   - `disabled` means that the `cwd` is not under git control.

 ```lua